-All animal experiments were approved by the Bioethics Committee of the Institute of Neurobiology (protocol #74) at UNAM (clave NOM-062-ZOO-1999) in accordance with the rules and regulations of the Society for Neuroscience: Policies on the Use of Animals and Humans in Neuroscience Research.
-Approval was obtained from the IMO and INDEREB Human Participants Ethics committee (reference: CEI/029-1/2015), the National Ethics Committee (reference: CONBIOÉTICA-09-CEI-006-20170306), the Research Committee at APEC (17 CI 09 003 142), and the Research Ethics Committee at ENES León (reference: CEI\22\06\S21).
+All animal experiments were approved by the Bioethics Committee of the Institute of Neurobiology (protocol #74) at UNAM (clave NOM-062-ZOO-1999), which has jurisdiction to approve animal studies, in accordance with the rules and regulations of the Society for Neuroscience: Policies on the Use of Animals and Humans in Neuroscience Research.
+Approval was obtained from the IMO and INDEREB Human Participants Ethics committee (reference: CEI/ 029-1/2015), the National Ethics Committee (reference: CONBIOÉTICA-09-CEI-006-20170306), the Research Committee at APEC (17 CI 09 003 142), and the Research Ethics Committee at ENES León (reference: CEI_22_06_S21).
 Written informed consent was provided by all subjects.
 All procedures were conducted in accordance with the tenets of the Declaration of Helsinki.